 Today’s money hack is related to saving money for emergencies in order to prevent accumulation of debt.

-However, other types of expenses may pounce upon you rather unexpectedly.
-A weather storm may damage your house’s roof, a road accident may damage your car, you may develop a serious health condition that requires an extensive treatment plan, or you get laid off from your job.
-Many people quickly accumulate a lot of debt trying to cover these expenses, which can set them back many years in terms of financial independence.
+When it comes to unforeseeable expenses, the financial damage can be crippling.
+A hurricane may damage your house’s roof, a road accident may wreck your car, you may develop a serious health condition that requires an extensive treatment plan, or you get laid off from work.
+Many people rapidly accumulate a lot of debt trying to cover these expenses, which can set them back many years in terms of financial independence.

 This is where the concept of an emergency fund comes in…